Marketers will spend 15 percent more on digital marketing while simultaneously reducing their budgets for traditional marketing.

 But do you need to hire a digital marketing agency to execute these strategies for you?

 In order to reach that answer, ask yourself whether you have the time and knowledge to fully manage the tasks in-house, or the budget to bring on an external expert.
-(Quick tip: We've got all the pros and cons of outsourcing marketing projects here.)

 Digital marketing terms can be overwhelming when you first start learning them (and the number of abbreviations certainly doesn’t help).
 It is an ever-changing field that can provide you with many pleasant challenges – it’s everything but boring, and requires a certain playful mindset.

 Whether you're thinking of becoming a digital marketer or just want to execute stronger marketing campaigns for your company, understanding all the terms and strategies associated with digital marketing will set you on the right path.